fxb-cocacoding/yara-signator/README.md

 Now you should have two (overwritten) jar-files in your target folder.

 ## Runtime dependencies
-For using yara-signator, you need a postgres database (I tested postgres-10 only) and capstone_server. https://github.com/fxb-cocacoding/capstone_server<br />
+For using yara-signator, you need a postgres database (I tested postgres-10 only) and capstone_server.<br />
+https://github.com/fxb-cocacoding/capstone_server<br />
 https://www.postgresql.org/<br />